FAQ

 Are your manuscripts original ancient artifacts?

 No. Manuscript Shop does not sell original ancient manuscripts.
 All items offered are high-quality historical replicas, carefully recreated for educational, scholarly, and display purposes.
-Original papyrus manuscripts are preserved in museums and libraries and are not legally available for private sale.

 How accurate are your manuscript replicas?